kolchurinvv/lime812/readme.md

 # Oddities First
 ## `./build`
 What the hell is it doing here?
-Well, my current VSP only has 2 GB of RAM 🙃 So every time I try to build it there - it fails miserably.
+Well, my current VPS only has 2 GB of RAM 🙃 So every time I try to build it there - it fails miserably.
 My machine has 8 times that.
 It's one of those cases where the ☁️ isn't all powerfull (yet)

 -----
 ## `./node_modules/swiper/svelte/swiper-svelte.d.ts`